 The advent of corporate farms endangers the viability of the familyfarmer in developed and underdeveloped nations alike.

-At present, there are two main types of agriculture: subsistence and commercial agriculture.
+At present, there are 2 main types of agriculture: subsistence and commercial agriculture.
 Subsistence agriculture is defined as producing food primarily for local consumption (the farmer’s family) and most often occurs in developing nations.
 Commercial agriculture is the production of crops for sale and is designed to produce crops for widespread distribution (supermarkets), larger markets, and export.
 It also extends to limited distribution (local produce stands) and any nonfood crops such as cotton and tobacco.
 It contributes substantially to the gross domestic product of a country.

 Commercial agriculture is found in both the developing, developed, and the most the developed nations.
 This is now the predominant form of farming in Southeast Asia and throughout the world and includes major fruit plantations in Central America as well as enormous agribusiness wheat farms and facilities in the midwestern United States.
 In developed countries, farmers are involved in large-scale commercial farming, both rain-fed and under irrigation.
 In addition, they receive substantial government support aimed at increased domestic production and exports.